 Lepista - the primary features of Lepista are microscopic, a slightly coloured spore print and subtly warty spores.
 Half of them are larger and stockier than the average Clitocybe and more on the adnate side than decurrent, but the other half very much resemble Clitocybe.
 This group includes the famous "Blewit", so-called because it looks like a blue hat, L. nuda.
 It is probably not correct to separate these species as a separate genus, since at least 3 clades of Lepista appear inside Clitocybe, but since the Clitocybe section is already so big, I am going to do it anyway.

-L. nuda - <15cm, stocky, purple when young, said to smell like Tang.
+L. nuda group - <15cm, stocky, purple when young, said to smell like Tang.
 Many Cortinarius look similar!